jemberai/jember-revel/index.md

 This very page is the landing page for the project website.
 It is a Markdown file (Markdoc tags are also supported).

-## `openapi.yaml`

-The Museum API is a sample API that you can use to try out new API tools, to learn more about OpenAPI, or whatever else you need.
-The [OpenAPI description](./openapi.yaml) can be found in `openapi.yaml`.
-You can also download it and use it as you wish. this is a test